viamrobotics/docs/docs/services/slam/_index.md

 Running the SLAM Service with your robot requires the following:

-1. A binary running the custom SLAM library stored in your PATH (e.g., `/usr/local/bin`).
+1. A binary running the custom SLAM library stored in your PATH (like `/usr/local/bin`).
 2. Changes to the config specifying which SLAM library is used, including library specific parameters.
 3. A data folder as it is pointed to by the config parameter `data_dir`.